Pina-Cola/ikt-git-practice/README.md

 # ikt-git-practice
 This repository is created for the Git course.

-Please clonme the repository and add your name to the students.txt file and commit the change.
+Please clone the repository and add your name to the students.txt file and commit the change.